madetech/blog/posts/problems_to_avoid_when_building_a_software_team.md

 A high performance team needs to have regular, open communication with those for whom they're delivering the software.

-On top of the usual forums for facilitating conversation such as kick-off sessions and showcases, we encourage the use of communication tools such as Slack to foster ongoing discussion between stakeholders and developers.
+On top of the usual forums for facilitating conversation such as kick-off sessions and showcases, we encourage the use of communication tools like Slack to foster ongoing discussion between stakeholders and developers.

 4\.
 Lone soldiers and large teams

-We've found an optimum team size to be between 2 and 4 people.
+We've found an optimal team size to be between 2 and 4 people.
 For most people, working in a team of 1 lacks the accountability and social interaction gained from working with others.

 When a team size starts execeeding around 4 people, communication can become harder and team accountability reduces.